Department of Politics

 Before starting her full duties at the University of York, Alasia was a Postdoctoral Fellow at Justitia Amplificata (Goethe-Universität Frankfurt and Freien Universität Berlin) where she worked on the normative challenges of temporary labour migration within the European Union.

 Alasia holds a PhD from the University of Cambridge and was awarded the Elizabeth Wiskemann Dissertation Prize for the Study of Inequality and Social Justice from the Political Studies Association and the Lisa Smirl Prize for the best PhD from the Department of Politics and International Studies (University of Cambridge).
 She received an MSc in Gender Research (with Distinction) from the London School of Economics and Political Science, an MA (“Laurea specialistica”) in Philosophy (summa cum laude) and a BA (“Laurea triennale”) in Philosophy (summa cum laude) from the University of Genova.

 For further information about Alasia’s publications, please visit her academia.edu webpage.

-Moreover, Alasia is keeping working on issues of historical injustice and feminist activism by especially reflecting on the relation between the two.
+Moreover, Alasia is keeping working on issues of historical injustice and (especially feminist and LGBTQ+) activism by reflecting on the relation between the two.

 Methodologically, Alasia situates her work at the intersection of analytical political theory, critical theory and gender studies.